jonaslu/ain/README.md

 Any query-parameters added in the [[Query]](#Query) section are appended last to the URL.
 The whole URL is properly [url-encoded](#url-encoding) before passed to the backend.
 The [Host] section must combine to one and only one valid URL.
 Multiple URLs is not supported.

 Ain performs no validation on the url (as backends differ on what a valid url looks like).
-If your call fails use `ain -p` as mentioned in [troubleshooting](#troubleshooting) to see what the run command looks like.
+If your call fails use `ain -p` as mentioned in [troubleshooting](#troubleshooting) to see the resulting command.

 The [Host] section is mandatory and appends across template files.

 ## [Query]
-All lines in the [Query] section is appended to the URL after it has been assembled.
+All lines in the [Query] section is appended last to the resulting URL.
 This means that you can specify query-parameters that apply to many endpoints in one file instead of having to include the same parameter in all endpoints.

 An example is if an `API_KEY=<secret>` query-parameter applies to several endpoints.
 You can define this in a base-file and simply have the specific endpoint URL and possible extra query-parameters in their own file.